ccapdev1920T2/x22g6/README.md

 2. Open Command Prompt
 3. Navigate to project folder
 4. Install dependencies: `npm install`
 5. To use the application locally, a `.env` file is required.
 The file was not commited to git as it contains sensitive information.
 A link to the `.env` file would be specified in the comments in the canvas submission of the project.
 Downloading the file may cause a random filename to the `.env` file.
 If so, remove the filename and set it to ".env".
-Place the `.env` file in the root direcoty of the project
+Place the `.env` file in the root directory of the project

 ## Running Application:
 1. Open Command Prompt